steelThread/redmon/README.md

 ----

-Interact with your redis server using a familiar cli interface a la redis-cli.
+Interact with redis using a familiar cli interface.

 ![](http://dl.dropbox.com/u/27525257/cli.png)